squirlemaster42/video-game-inq/README.md

-#Welcome to the RPG-Gaame wiki!
+#Welcome to the RPG-Gaame README!

 This is a Java RPG game that hopes to integrate puzzles, a diverse storyline and many different characters.